diegobarros0701/pure-file-drop-js/README.md

 Called if the request to remove an specific file was not successfully

 ## To do
-* Permit to set directly an array with the values to the property **options.initialFiles**.
+* Allow to set directly an array with the values to the property **options.initialFiles**.
+* Allow to upload a file on drop.